Limited Immunity for Calling 911

 Have I got your attention?

-paradoxical advice floating around out there has prompted me to work on my next book:
+paradoxical advice floating around out there has prompted my work on my 12th book:

 AFTER YOU SHOOT:

 The perp's not,

 I have a solution to the problem, a really good solution, a solution with tried-and-true test cases by the thousand, but the scores of experts and lawyers I've shown it to don't like it one bit.
 All of that is in the book -- my ideas, and their totally negative reactions.
 I get down to the nitty gritty, make my case, it's totally compelling, but everyone (well, almost everyone) tells me it's a bad idea.
 I'm a pretty good listener, I will not ignore their advice, and now that the book is done, you'll get both sides, so you can decide.
 Some true experts agree with me.
 Maybe I'll help move the national debate on this ahead.
 Or at least start a national debate.
 It's needed.

 In the meanwhile, I have another solution, and it also seems like a good one.
 Let's take the sting and the risk out of making the 911 call to the police after a self-defense incident.
 Phoenix criminal-defense attorney Thomas Baker (who has been a tremendous resource in developing this new book) suggested this approach, wrote the first draft.
 I cleaned it up, took out the Arizona specific parts, and present it here as model legislation for anyone in a 911 calling area.
 (You may not know it, but 911 is an optional service, cities and counties pay a lot to provide it, and some places don't have it and don't even want it, but that's another story.)

 Overall, After You Shoot: Your guns hot, the perp's not, now what? offers five solutiuons to the problem of, "Don't say anything, just call 911."
 If you have a gun and enough ammo to stop an army, or just one box of shells, this is the next thing to get, if you want to stay safe from the biggest threat you face.